 One of the largest co-ed residence halls on campus, Bergwall Hall houses 185 men and women on separate floors.
-With air conditioning, an elevator, a private bath in each room, and a direct skywalk to Hodson Dining Commons, Berg was nicknamed “the Holidorm” shortly after it was built in 1989.
-Its amenities were first designed with summer on-campus conference housing in mind.
+With air conditioning, an elevator, a private bath in each room, and a direct skywalk to Hodson Dining Commons, Berg was nicknamed “the Holidorm” shortly after it was built in 1989 with summer conference housing in mind.

-Bergwall typically has a high number of student-athletes and is the hall located closest to the Kesler Student Activity Center and Odle Arena.
+Bergwall typically has a high number of student-athletes and is across the street from the Kesler Student Activity Center and Odle Arena.
 This proximity sets the stage for Let’s Get Physical, an event in January that helps kick of the New Year.
 Bergwall residents participate in physical activities to break through the winter doldrums and increase interaction.
 Each spring, Bergwall Hall sets aside a time to celebrate the Bergwall community, affectionately known as Bergwalliday.
 Floor events include special welcoming ceremonies, foot washing, nicknames for new freshmen, and even an annual indoor Slip-n-Slide.

 Namesake: Evan Bergwall, Sr.

-He was hesitant, but acting from a desire to serve and strengthen Taylor and a devotion to his alma mater, he accepted the role.
-The reluctant leader’s obedience to the call to servant leadership led to returned stability, reduced debt, and restored relationships.
+He was hesitant, but acting from a desire to serve and strengthen Taylor and out of devotion to his alma mater, he accepted the role.
+The reluctant leader’s obedience to the call to servant leadership led to returned stability, reduced debt and restored relationships.

-Bergwall was highly respected and a brilliant intellectual, having graduated first in his class at both Taylor and Yale.
+Bergwall was a highly respected and brilliant intellectual, having graduated first in his class at both Taylor and Yale.
 He also studied at Oxford University, Emory University, and New York University.
-After leaving the Taylor presidency, Bergwall continued to serve in leadership roles: he was a Methodist circuit preacher; district superintendent; hospital chaplain; founded an Indiana children’s home; and served in the mission field in Haiti and Zaire, Africa.
+After leaving the Taylor presidency, Bergwall continued to serve in leadership roles: he was a Methodist circuit preacher, district superintendent and hospital chaplain; he founded an Indiana children’s home and served in the mission field in Haiti and Zaire, Africa.